-It is bigger than the Vancouver Olympics: How the 10 day Multisport festival will unfold in B.C.
+It is bigger than the Vancouver Olympics: How the 10-day Multisport festival will unfold in B.C.

 Postrace indulgence: Chocolate.
 Popcorn is also one of my favourites and not just postrace … sometimes pre.

-Cathy McKibbon
+Cathy Mckibbon

 Age: 63